Skip to content

 Seal watching at Blakeney Point

-The best way to get up close and personal with the wildlife on Blakeney Point is by boat, with one of the seal boat tour operators that are based at Morston Quay (see below for list of boat operators).
-It’s recommended you book ahead this winter to ensure your place on the boats.
+The best way to get up close and personal with the wildlife on Blakeney Point is by boat, with one of the seal boat tour operators that are based at Morston Quay.
+Click here for more information about the seal boat trips.

 Allow video to play?
 This page contains content that is published to YouTube.